GrinonBarrett/Taksidos/Core Rules/3=Equipment/2=Armor.md

 **Brigander**, $9,000, 24 lb.
 2/5
 Considered premier armor for nobles- this fine piece of art will keep the wearer safe from many mundane harms while being the most fashionable adventurer at the party.
 Featuring multiple forms of defense, this suit includes padding and incorporates small plates of various materials to provide ultimate protection on the battlefield.
-Unlike Jackary
+Unlike Jackary, though mobility is unrestricted for the most part, there is some hindrance.
+The wearer suffers a -1 penalty to all [Rflx] saves.
 Cost to repair is $260 per point, as it is finer materials than cruder forms of brigandine.
-Though mobility is unrestricted for the most part, there is some hindrance.
-The wearer suffers a -1 penalty to all [Rflx] saves.

 ### Maile